-CARs are so good that I made us leave Mexico a month early so I could get certified to teach them.
-We went to Phoenix on March 23-24 for the certification and boom!
-I am now and Functional Range Conditioning Mobility Specialist ever since and I’ve never looked back.
+In fact, I think CARs are so good that I made us leave Mexico a month early so I could get certified to teach them.
+We went to Phoenix in March 2018 for the certification and boom!
+I’ve been a Functional Range Conditioning Mobility Specialist ever since and I’ve never looked back.

 What Are Controlled Articular Rotations aka CARs?